Favorable Market Conditions in the EU

 To fully capitalize on the opportunities in the EU market, VASEP emphasizes the need for immediate and long-term actions.
 These include establishing a certified shrimp supply chain with competitive prices and developing a distinct Vietnamese shrimp brand.

-Therefore, the shrimp industry needs help from the Ministry of Agriculture and Rural Development and the General Department of Fisheries to control the shrimp farming process and prevent the use of prohibited chemicals.
+To achieve these objectives, the shrimp industry requires support from the Ministry of Agriculture and Rural Development and the General Department of Fisheries in effectively monitoring shrimp farming practices and preventing the use of prohibited chemicals.

 Furthermore, assistance is needed in restructuring shrimp farming areas and establishing large-scale farms and cooperatives that adhere to international aquaculture standards.

 Vietnam’s shrimp industry can further benefit by leveraging the Generalised System of Preferences Treatment (GSP) to reduce import tariffs on high-quality processed food.
 For instance, while the EU imposes a basic import tariff of 20 percent on boiled shrimp products from all countries, Vietnamese boiled shrimp enjoys a reduced rate of only 7 percent under the GSP tariffs.